Antetokounmpo scores 50 for Bucks; Pelicans lose 8th in row

 Pelicans: Kira Lewis Jr. played for the first time since Jan.
 18 and scored 15 points. ….
 Larry Nance Jr. had a season-high 12 rebounds … The Pelicans were outrebounded 57-38.
 They had a minus-11 rebound margin Saturday against the Wizards.

-Bucks: The Bucks reached the 130-point mark for the fifth time in their last seven games. … Middleton came off the bench for a fourth straight game and had nine points in 17 1/2 minutes as the Bucks continue to monitor the three-time All-Star’s workload in his return from right knee soreness.
+Bucks: Antetokounmpo played his 695th career regular-season game to tie Sidney Moncrief for second place on the Bucks’ all-time list.
+The franchise record is owned by Junior Bridgeman, who played 711 regular-season games in two stints with the Bucks from 1975-84 and 1986-87. … Middleton came off the bench for a fourth straight game as the Bucks continue to monitor the three-time All-Star’s workload in his return from right knee soreness.
 Middleton has played just 11 games this year, missing time first to recover from offseason wrist surgery and later to deal with his knee issue.

 UP NEXT